Office: PLS 201

 Education: B.A., Oberlin; M.A., Ph.D., University of Chicago

-Areas of Specialization: International Relations, Diplomatic History, Political Biography.
+Areas of Specialization: International Relations, Diplomatic History, Political Biography

 Professor Mayers regularly teaches the following courses:

-History of American Foreign Policy Since 1898 (PO 366)
+History of American Foreign Relations Since 1898 (lecture class)